 Making more black frosting rose petals.

-Continue to swirl around with the petals until you reach the base of the cupcake.
+Swirl around the tip and continue to create the petals until you reach the base of the cupcake.

 Frequently Asked Questions: